fmrl/flutterbye/README.md

 ### current limitations of software verification

-one unfamiliar with the internals of this new software stack can imagine it as a black box containing a special-purpose intelligence that reasons, through deduction, about a program's behavior and what things we can be certain about, given a set of statements that we assume to be true. while being the same kind of activity skilled programmers engage in, it is a common mistake to setting expectations that software verification reasons about everything as well as we could or in a manner that we find intuitive. given a correct and adequate set of inputs, a software verification stack can reason more precicely about a subset program's behavior than a human. it, however, does not reason well under the following conditions:
+one unfamiliar with the internals of this new software stack can imagine it as a black box containing a [special-purpose, reactive intelligence][myth of a superhuman ai] that reasons, through a portfolio of strategies that ultimately amount to a deduction process, about a program's behavior and what things we can be certain about, given a set of statements that we assume to be true and a set of statements that we hope to be true. while this reasoning process is similar to the kind of activity skilled programmers engage in, a software verification stack can reason more reliably about a program's behavior than a human could. it is a common mistake, however, to set expectations that the theorem prover reasons about everything as well as we could or in a manner that we find intuitive; for example, a theorem prover does not reason well about:

 - contradictory facts about the program.
 - an excess of unnecessary facts about the program.
 - unpredictable ordering of operations in the program.

-the first two issues affect scalability of software verification and reasonable solutions seem to exist to address these issues. the third issue, however, remains problematic because it is arguably impossible to reason about all possible orderings of actions taken by an arbitrary program (i.e. *side-effects*). this also is at the heart of the problem that concurrency presents in software and includes phenomena that we consider staples of familiar programming languages:
+the first two issues affect the scalability of software verification and reasonable solutions more-or-less exist to address these issues given sufficient effort (e.g. proper analysis feedback and module opacity). the third issue, however, remains problematic because it is arguably impossible to reason about all possible orderings of actions taken by an arbitrary program (i.e. reason about *side-effects*). this also is at the heart of the problem that concurrency presents to humans in software, even though we consider ourselves qualified, often uncritically, to reason about:

 - shared state (e.g. heap interactions & aliasing).
 - mutable state.
 - parallelism.
 - co-routines.

-these concepts seem unquestioningly intuitive to us and we actively construct enormously complicated systems, despite their troublingly implicit presence in how modern programs are expressed. even the most skilled reasoning about these mechanisms is error prone, however, as evidenced by the number of times concurrent systems tend to fail unexpectedly due to bugs in the code and the inability to predict when those failures will occur.
+herein lies to origins of the infamous, unpredictable concurrency bugs that computer scientists have yet to really find consensus regarding how to tame.

 ### thinking locally